Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 Three Design Moves That Reduce Cognitive Load

-Dom talks about the risk of “analysis paralysis” when market news is loud and reporting becomes overly technical.
+Analysis paralysis is a real risk when market news is loud and reporting becomes overly technical.

 For private banks, the goal is not to hide detail, but to make sure detail is available on demand, not forced on everyone at once.